-The National Park Service conducted archaeology on the island, ranging from the Works Progress Administration projects of the 1930s to the excavations that prepared for Jamestown’s 350th and 400th anniversaries.
+The National Park Service has conducted archaeology on the island, ranging from the Works Progress Administration projects of the 1930s to the excavations that prepared for Jamestown’s 350th and 400th anniversaries.
 J.C.
 Harrington conducted work in the 1930s and 1940s, and John L. Cotter excavated extensively in the 1950s.
-A who’s who of American archaeology have also participated in excavations for the National Park Service, including Edward B. Jelks, Henry C. Foreman, Louis Caywood, Joel Shiner, Rex Wilson and many others, including experts from the Colonial Williamsburg Foundation and the William and Mary Center for Archaeological Research.
+A “who’s who” of American archaeology has also participated in excavations for the National Park Service, including Edward B. Jelks, Henry C. Foreman, Louis Caywood, Joel Shiner, Rex Wilson and many others, including experts from the Colonial Williamsburg Foundation and the William & Mary Center for Archaeological Research.
 In the early 1990s, in anticipation of the 400th anniversary of Jamestown, the NPS began their Jamestown Archeological Assessment, a multidisciplinary project that greatly enhanced knowledge of Jamestown’s archaeological resources.

-For Jamestown’s 400th anniversary in 2007, the NPS and PV partnered anew for the 2007 anniversary to incorporate robust interpretations of their properties, collections and research in brand new museums, exhibits, signage and interpretation, together under the banner of “Historic Jamestowne.”
-The NPS and PV Jamestown Rediscovery Collections now reside under the same roof at Jamestown, in the Rediscovery Center where each organization maintains their own labs and storage facilities.
+For Jamestown’s 400th anniversary in 2007, the NPS and Preservation Virginia partnered anew under the banner of Historic Jamestowne to incorporate robust interpretations of their properties, collections, and research in brand new museums, exhibits, signage, and interpretation.
+The NPS and Preservation Virginia Jamestown Rediscovery collections now reside under the same roof at Jamestown, in the Rediscovery Center where each organization maintains their own adjoining labs and storage facilities.